sourcegraph/handbook/content/sales/index.md

 Any Opportunity that is moved into the Qualification Stage or beyond is automatically tagged as Sales Accepted Opportunity in Salesforce

+### Multiple Sales Accepted Opportunities (SAOs) within the same account:

+It is acceptable to create multiple opportunities within the same account.
+SDR crediting will apply under the following circumstances:

+- The new SAO has a new Primary Contact
+- The new Primary Contact was not referred by an existing Primary Contact
+- There have been no Closed Won opportunities within the past 30 days
+- All SAO criteria is met for the newly created opporutnity

 ### Target Opportunity Profile:

 SDRs should focus on identifying and setting meetings for the AE team that meet the following criteria: